 Section 10-215b-23 of the state competitive foods regulations requires that the income from all foods and beverages sold to students anywhere on school premises from 30 minutes before up through 30 minutes after the operation of any CNPs must accrue to the nonprofit food service account.
-This includes school store income from sales of foods that comply with Smart Snacks; school store income from sales of beverages that comply with Smart Snacks and the state beverage statute; income from student orders for foods and beverages from school stores; and income from sales of coupons, tickets, tokens, and similar items that students can exchange for foods and beverages in school stores.
+This includes school store income from sales of foods and beverages that comply with Smart Snacks; income from student orders for foods and beverages from school stores; and income from sales of coupons, tickets, tokens, and similar items that students can exchange for foods and beverages in school stores.
 "Income" means gross income.